hosszu/2022_Cladistic_analysis_of_Rovash_inscriptions/README.md

 # Cladistic analysis of Rovash inscriptions

-PAST input files (DAT) for the correlation analysis of scripts and inscriptions
+PAST input files (NEX) for the correlation analysis of scripts and inscriptions

 TNT input files for analysing the set of scripts and inscriptions.